mocchapi/pesterchum-themes/README.md

 `https://raw.githubusercontent.com/mocchapi/pesterchum-themes/main/db.json`
 The format of the entries can be found in the `format.json` file.

+## What's this for???
+This repo exists to keep track of all the themes that dont get bundled with pesterchum builds (both original qt pesterchum & pesterchum godot).
+Having this repository provides an easy way to find new themes, push updates to your own themes, & have them all together in one place.
+It's also a better way of keeping track who made what.

 ## Updating the database
 To add a new theme, or update an existing theme, the `alter.py` tool should be used.
 The `db.json` should not be edited manually.